 Homemade Honey Citron Tea

 Homemade Honey Citron Tea is a soothing and nutritious wellness tea that contains less sugar than store-bought versions of traditional Korean honey citron tea, also known as yuja cha or yuza tea.
-It’s important to note that traditional honey citron tea is made from the yuzu, or yuja, fruit, which is very difficult to find in most parts of the United States.
-It’s common to substitute other citrus fruits when yuza is unavailable.
-In this recipe, sweet Meyer lemons, honey and a touch of sugar create a bright and flavorful tea that can be enjoyed hot or cold.
+Sweet Meyer lemons, honey and a touch of sugar create a bright and flavorful tea that can be enjoyed hot or iced.

 - Total Time: 45 mins.